EastonPomrankey/test-Repo/README.md

 - The ad content is provided via an ad management system or database.

 ## Description
 The ad panel should be visible but unobtrusive so users can browse recipes without feeling overwhelmed.
 Ads should be small enough to avoid disrupting the main content but large enough to be noticed and clicked, supporting website revenue goals.
 The panel should automatically rotate ads or display relevant ads based on recipe content or user behavior to improve click-through rates and user interests.

-### Key Requirements (from client discussion):
+Here are some key requirements after the discussion with the client:

-- Ads are always visible but do **not** block or cover recipe content.
+1. Ads are always visible but do **not** block or cover recipe content.
-- No auto-play audio/video, pop-ups, or overlays.
+2. No auto-play audio/video, pop-ups, or overlays.
-- The panel displays multiple ads in a **scrolling or rotating** format.
+3. The panel displays multiple ads in a **scrolling or rotating** format.
-- Users can fully interact with recipes without interference.
+4. Users can fully interact with recipes without interference.
-- Balanced design that supports both business needs and user experience.
+5. Balanced design that supports both business needs and user experience.
-- Panel must be responsive on desktop, tablets, and mobile devices.
+5. Panel must be responsive on desktop, tablets, and mobile devices.

 ## Acceptance Criteria (Given / When / Then Format)